morganericsson/msengcs/kursplaner/en/4DV002_CompilerConstruction.md

 Required reading:

-- Aho, A. V., Lam, M. S., Sethi, R. och Ullman, J. D., *Compilers: Principles, Techniques, and Tools*, Pearson Education, 2006.
-Antal sidor: 510 av 986.
+- Aho, A. V., Lam, M. S., Sethi, R., and Ullman, J. D., *Compilers: Principles, Techniques, and Tools*, Pearson Education, 2006.
+Pages: 510 of 986.

 ## Other information